 About

-Her interdisciplinary research explores the relationship between taste, race, and place to understand how history and the senses shape how we eat today.
-Her award-winning first book, Taste of the Nation: The New Deal Search For America’s Food, part of the Studies in Sensory History series at the University of Illinois Press, won the Association for the Study of Food and Society Best Book Award in 2017.
+Her research explores the relationship between taste, race, and place to understand how history and the senses shape how we eat today.
+Her first book, Taste of the Nation: The New Deal Search For America’s Food, part of the Studies in Sensory History series at the University of Illinois Press, won the Association for the Study of Food and Society Best Book Award.

 She is currently on leave from her job as manager of the City of Toronto’s historical plaques program and at work on a food memoir entitled Crumbs: A Trail of Taste and Illness.